Regulations on project funding

 1 Project funding applications must be submitted in accordance with the requirements issued by the SNSF for such grants and must contain all the necessary data and documents.

-3 Applicants may only submit one application per submission date.
+3 Applicants may only submit one application per call.

 1 Project funding grants, incl. excellence grants, may be used to cover the following costs:

-- b. material costs that are directly related to the research work, namely material of enduring value, expendable items, field expenses, travel expenses, third-party charges, cost of computing time and data as well as of providing open access to research data;
+b. material costs that are directly related to the research work, namely material of enduring value, expendable items, field expenses, travel expenses, third-party charges, cost of computing time and data2 as well as of providing open access to research data 3;

-- costs for national and international cooperation and networking activities carried out in connection with the funded research.
+e. costs for national and international cooperation and networking activities carried out in connection with the funded research;

 2 The costs must be applied for and quantified in the proposal.